24 hour coding people

 Teams also had a large amount of equipment to work with to create their hack.
-From raspberry pi’s to drones to vr headsets and much more.
-Sadly, despite some suggestive encouragement, no team doing our challenge used the drone.
+From raspberry pi’s to drones to VR headsets and much more.
+Sadly, despite some suggestive encouragement, no team undertaking our challenge used the drone.
 We however did get to fly it around for a brief period.

 Retro-style star gazing keyboard for your otherworldly musical fantasies.
 They really nailed the retro aesthetic on this one.